stackitcloud/rag-template/infrastructure/README.md

 > 📝 NOTE: Only the settings you are most likely to adjust are listed here.
 For all available settings please have a look at the [values.yaml](rag/values.yaml).

-With the exception of the `backend` all components can be disabled and exchanged with components of your choice.
+Except all `backend` services all components can be disabled and exchanged with components of your choice.
 This can be done by overwriting the following values in your `values.yaml`

 ```yaml
 features:
   langfuse: